Al3nzy/MultiCloud_LIWSA/README.md

 ## 📊 Sample Results

-Output produced by `FullDemo` on the default synthetic 1000-task workload, comparing all four algorithms:
+Output produced by `FullDemo` on the default synthetic 1000-task workload, comparing all four algorithms and the last one from `ScalabilityDemo`:

 <div align="center">